mat1jaczyyy/apollo-studio/src/COMM.md

     "data": {
         "type": "forward", // Special forward message type "forward": string, // Forwardee object identifier
-        "index": int, // If applicable, include an index for array-based members "message": {
+        "forward-device": string, // If applicable, forwardee device identifier, if the object is a device "index": int, // If applicable, include an index for array-based members "message": {
             "object": "message",